All Products

 5. Select the upgrade version, set Upgrade Mode to Blue-green Deployment, and then click OK.

 The instance status changes to Maintaining Instance.
-After the upgrade check is complete, the instance status changes to Running.
+After the pre-upgrade check is complete, the instance status changes to Running.

-If the result of the upgrade check report is Success or Warning, you can proceed with the subsequent steps of the major engine version upgrade.
-If the result is Failed, click View Information, fix the abnormal check items based on the report content, and then perform the pre-upgrade check again.
-For more information about common errors and causes, see Understand the major engine version upgrade check report of an RDS PostgreSQL instance.
+If the result of the upgrade check report is Success or Warning, you can proceed with the major version upgrade.
+If the result is Failed, click View Information.
+Fix the abnormal items based on the report.
+Then, perform the pre-upgrade check again.
+For more information about common errors and their causes, see Interpret an ApsaraDB RDS for PostgreSQL major version upgrade check report.

 Important

-• To ensure a smooth upgrade, if the result of the upgrade check report is Warning, we recommend that you fix the abnormal check items based on the report content and then perform the pre-upgrade check again until the check result is Success.
+• To ensure a successful upgrade, if the check result is Warning, we recommend that you fix the abnormal items based on the report and perform the pre-upgrade check again until the result is Success.

-• If you create an extension in the primary instance after the upgrade check is successful, you must perform the check again.
+• After the pre-upgrade check is successful, if you create a plugin on the primary instance, you must perform the check again.

 Step 2: Upgrade major version